PedroFellipeAntunes/halftone-java/README.md

 # Halftone

 This project is a Java Maven application built using NetBeans IDE and Swing that applies the effect of **halftone** to an image, with dots, lines or sine waves as the pattern.
-This code uses a codebase from my other project to [separate the CMYK colors](https://github.com/PedroFellipeAntunes/color-separator-java).
+This code uses a codebase from my other project to [separate the CMYK/RGB colors](https://github.com/PedroFellipeAntunes/color-separator-java).

 <p align="center">
   <table align="center">